ThourayaBchir/energy-information-emergence/README.md

 ## What the simulation shows

-With the same rules and only parameter changes, the system qualitatively exhibits:

-- smooth diffusion
-- canalized energy paths
-- punctuated growth–collapse cycles
-- large‑scale patterns

-No regime is hard‑coded.
-They emerge from the same equations.
+The dynamics show qualitative emergence.
+In many regimes, energy flow builds structure, structure redirects flow, and feedback keeps the system dynamic.
+The outcome depends on parameters to tune, ranging from smooth diffusion to patterned or punctuated activity.